addomam/hotwire/readme.md

 }
 ```

 That's all that's required in the `flake.nix` for this to work.
-The expected format and locations of the rest of the files are described below.
+There are some options you can pass to change certain things that Hotwire will try to do for you.
+Those options, as well as the expected format and locations of the everything, are described below.

 ## Flake Options